Open-CVL/opencvl/README.md

 ---

 ## Contact

-Zimin Xia (zimin.xia at epfl dot ch)
+For questions related to Aerial imagery, please contact Zimin Xia (zimin.xia at epfl dot ch).

-Mubariz Zaffar (m.zaffar at tudelft dot nl)
+For questions related to Mapillary imagery and the pose correction pipeline, please get in touch with Mubariz Zaffar (m.zaffar at tudelft dot nl).

+For general questions, please contact either of us.